 Wireless Network Cards Buyers Guide

-A wireless network card or network Interface card (NIC) is an add-in card for a desktop PC or workstation to enable it to connect to the wider network and outside world.
-Although most computers will come with a basic wired network card installed as standard, the choice to connect wirelessly will often be driven by wishing to keep cabling to a minimum - either at home or in a small office.
-Connecting a device wirelessly is straight forward but does come with various considerations around speed of connection, range of wireless coverage and number of concurrent users.
-We’ll look at all of this in this guide.
+A wireless network card is an device that enables your PC, laptop or workstation to connect to a WiFi network and the Internet.
+Although most computers come with a basic wired network card installed as standard, the choice to connect wireless will often be driven by wishing to keep cabling to a minimum or add convenience - either at home or in a small office.
+Connecting a device wirelessly is straight forward, but does come with various considerations around speed of connection, range of wireless coverage and number of concurrent users.

 It is worth noting that laptops usually have wireless cards built in so no additional card is required, unless an upgrade is desired.
-When it comes to servers, wired network connectivity is the preferred choice due to his volumes of traffic, large data sizes and desired resiliency.
+When it comes to servers, wired network connectivity is the preferred choice due to high bandwidth requirements and desired resiliency.

 Although each new version does promise greater theoretical speeds and distances of coverage, it is worth pointing out that the performance seen in the real world will be affected by obstacles, thickness of walls, building materials and other potential interference but we’ll look at these more later on.

 To have the best chance of seeing the largest speeds and range seen in the table above, you will need to ensure that the wireless NIC in your device is connecting to a compatible access point or router (the device that then connects to the outside world).
-For example if your desktop has the latest 802.11ax wireless NIC, but is connecting to a 802.11n access point, it will work but your performance will limited to the slower n standard figures.
-The data rate seen will also be affected if others are also connecting wirelessly in the same area.
+For example if your desktop has the latest 802.11ax wireless NIC, but is connecting to a 802.11n access point, it will work but your performance will limited to the slower 802.11n standard.
+The data rate seen will also be affected if others are also connecting at the same time.

-The primary differences between the two frequencies are the range (coverage) and bandwidth (speed) that the bands provide.
-The 2.4GHz band provides coverage at a longer range but transmits data at slower speeds, whereas the 5GHz band provides less coverage but transmits data at faster speeds.
-The range is lower in the 5GHz band because higher frequencies cannot penetrate solid objects, such as walls and floors.
-However, higher frequencies allow data to be transmitted faster than lower frequencies, so the 5GHz band allows you to upload and download files faster.
+The primary differences between the three frequencies are the range (coverage) and bandwidth (speed) that the bands provide.
+The 2.4GHz band provides coverage at a longer range but transmits data at slower speeds, whereas the 5GHz and 6GHz bands provide less coverage but transmits data at faster speeds.
+The range is lower in the 5GHz and 6GHz bands because higher frequencies cannot penetrate solid objects, such as walls and floors.

 The wireless connection on a particular frequency band can also be faster or slower because of interference from other devices.
-Many WiFi-enabled technologies and other household devices use the 2.4GHz band, including microwaves and garage door openers.
-When multiple devices attempt to use the same radio space, overcrowding occurs.
-The 5GHz band tends to have less overcrowding than the 2.4GHz band because fewer devices use it and because it has 23 channels for devices to use, while the 2.4GHz band has only 11 channels.
-If you’re experiencing a lot of interference from other devices, consider using the 5GHz band.
+Many WiFi devices use the 2.4GHz band, including microwaves and garage door openers.
+When multiple devices attempt to use the same radio frequency, overcrowding occurs.
+The 5GHz and 6GHz bands tend to have less overcrowding than the 2.4GHz band because fewer devices use it and because it has more channels for devices to use.

 Types of Wireless NIC

-Wireless NICs can either connect to PCIe slot or M.2 slot on the motherboard, or use an external USB port.
+Wireless cards can either connect to the PCIe slot or M.2 slot on the motherboard, or use an external USB port.
 The result will be the same, it just depends on whether you have compatible or available slots on your motherboard, or whether external ports would work better.

 PCIe Cards

-A PCI Express (PCIe) add-in card fits into a slot on the motherboard and has one or several antenna that protrude outside the computer case to transit the signal.
-Some PCIe cards feature an antenna on a cable so it can be better placed as often the real of a desktop PC may be under a desk or close to a wall.
+A PCIe add-in card fits into a slot on the motherboard and has one or several antenna that protrude outside the computer case to transit the signal.
+Some PCIe cards feature an antenna on a cable so it can be better placed as often the rear of a desktop PC may be under a desk or close to a wall.

 M.2 Cards